 The practice carried out infection prevention and control audits twice a year.
 The latest audit showed the practice was meeting the required standards.

+Information to deliver safe care and treatment

 Staff had the information they needed to deliver safe care and treatment to patients.